Best practices for nonadiabatic molecular dynamics simulations: Introduction

 Despite the growing number of applications of (trajectory-based) nonadiabatic molecular dynamics in chemistry, it is surprising that no single go-to reference or book exists to date.
 By go-to reference, we mean here a reference for any researchers interested in computational photochemistry (newcomer in the field or expert) who is looking for (i) a brief survey of the various available techniques in (excited-state) electronic-structure methods and nonadiabatic dynamics, (ii) a summary of the main concepts and vocabulary encountered in nonadiabatic molecules dynamics, (iii) a step-by-step guide to conduct a nonadiabatic molecular dynamics simulations, (iv) practical advice and best practices on how to best conduct such complex simulations, and (v) a FAQ of common questions in the field.
-This Guide is meant to fill this gap and, thanks to its living nature, will hopefully remain relevant with the most up-to-date recommendations on how to best perform nonadiabatic molecular dynamics simulations.
+This Guide is meant to fill this gap and will discuss all the steps necessary for a nonadiabatic molecular dynamics simulation as depicted in Figure~\ref{fig:guidescheme}, from a fundamental and practical perspective.
+The caption of Figure~\ref{fig:guidescheme} provides the different sections where a given topic is covered.
+The living nature of this Guide hopefully means that it will contains the most up-to-date recommendations on how to best perform nonadiabatic molecular dynamics simulations.
 We encourage the Community to contribute to this effort and stimulate the evolution of this Guide by submitting suggestions and updates via our GitHub repository at \githubrepository.

 We note at this point that this Guide mostly focuses on photochemical and photophysical processes taking place in the gas phase, simulated using trajectory-based nonadiabatic approaches and various electronic-structure methods.
 In the FAQ (Section~\ref{sec:faq}), we provide some background discussion and key references on various topics not covered in detail in the original version of this work.
 Future iterations of this Guide will hopefully contain more information on the inclusion of an environment and the use of quantum-dynamics methods.